eguvenc/Auth/README.md

 ### Adapters

 Identity verification adapters are interfaces adding flexibility to applications, which specify identity is verified with either a database or over a different protocol.
-The defaul interface is <kbd>Database</kbd> (It is used commonly for both RDBMS  and NoSQL  databases).
+The default interface is <kbd>Database</kbd> (It is used commonly for both RDBMS  and NoSQL  databases).

 It is possible that different adapters have different behaviors and options, however, some basic procedures are common among the identity verification adapters such as performing the queries for identity verification service and results returned by these queries.